EDM115/workspace-hash/README.md

 ## :thinking: Why
 When you're working in monorepos, there's often a lot of workspaces (packages) that end up being created.
 And as your project grows, so does the number of workspaces (and so does your build times...).
-If you ever worked with techs like Next.js, you know what I'm talking about.
+If you ever worked with stuff like Next.js, you know what I'm talking about.
 And since every workspace requires another, you need everything to be built to test your changes.

-Although there are tools that allows your scripts to run only when files have changed (ex `turbo`), the complete CI step cannot benefit from this (ex with `turbo`, it still requires you to copy your entire monorepo to be able to prune it).
+Although there are tools that allows your scripts to run only when files have changed (ex `turbo`), the complete CI step cannot benefit from this.
+For example with `turbo` again, they allow you to prune just the right workspaces and dependencies when building in a Docker, but this requires to copy the entire monorepo into the container so we can't benefit from Docker's layers caching.
-If only there could be a way to determine if a workspace hasn't changes to not rebuild it for nothing...
+If only there could be a way to determine if a workspace hasn't changed to not rebuild it for nothing...

-Well lucky you, `monorepo-hash` is here to help you with that !
+Well lucky you, `monorepo-hash` is here to help with that !

 > [!NOTE]
 > `monorepo-hash` was created when I was doing my internship at Nexelec.